Florida, PR

 Housing & Living

-People in Florida, PR have an average commute time of 23.2 minutes, and they drove alone to work.
-Car ownership in Florida, PR is approximately the same as the national average, with an average of 2 cars per household.
+People in Florida, PR have an average commute time of 23.2 minutes, and they N/A. Car ownership in Florida, PR is approximately the same as the national average, with an average of 2 cars per household.

-This chart shows the percentage of owner in Florida, PR compared it's parent and neighboring geographies.
+The chart underneath the paragraph shows the property taxes in Florida, PR compared to it's parent and neighbor geographies.

 View Data